rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 As you can see, we just calculate the vector of the incident ray, a ray which we know hits the `earth`, by subtracting the coordinates of the ray's 'target' point on `earth` from the ray's 'source' point on the `sun`.

-The we use the simple auxiliary-function `calcVecR` to calculate the vector of the reflected ray through `vecRef = calcVecR(vecInc, normalEarth)`.
+Then we use the simple auxiliary-function `calcVecR` to calculate the vector of the reflected ray through `vecRef = calcVecR(vecInc, normalEarth)`.
 Finally we calculate a 'target' point for this reflected ray, much as we did when we first cast the rays from the `sun`, as such:

 ```
 pointRayReflectedTarget = n2l(l2n(pointsInter[0]) + RayCastLength*l2n(vecRef))